cvs0/ThunderHack-Recode-Addon-Template/README.md

 This template includes essential components to kickstart your addon development:

-- `src/main/java/thunder/hack/api/IAddon.java`: Defines the `IAddon` interface that your main addon class should implement.
+- `src/main/java/com/example/ExampleMod.java`: Defines the main class that your addon should use.
 - `src/main/resources/fabric.mod.json`: Contains mod metadata.
 Update this file with your addon's details, such as name, version, and description.

 ## Developing Your Addon